Spring Boot and Content Negotiation - XML and JSON Representations

 </item>

-Response with status 204 - No Content
+Response code 204 - No Content

-Complete Maven Project With Code Examples
+Maven Project Completion using Code Examples

 Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-content-negotiation